Learn about how the new optional science section works on the new ACT, how it affects your test score, and how to prepare for it.

 We recommend students be strategic about whether they take the science section.
 Consider taking the science section if you:

-If you do choose to take the science section, be sure to allocate enough time to study for it.
-The worst mistake you can make is taking the science section without adequate preparation - a low science score can negatively impact your overall testing profile and STEM score, even if you perform well on other sections.
+Important: If you do choose to take the science section, be sure to allocate enough time to study for it.
+A low science score can negatively impact your overall testing profile and STEM score, even if you perform well on other sections.

 How Will Scoring Work?